Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Conclusion

 \section{Conclusion}

 CR models are limited in their generalization capabilities owing to annotation differences and general challenges of domain adaptation.
 We propose \taskname{} as an alternative to CR, where the entities relevant to the input text are provided as input along with the text.
 Our experiments demonstrate that MEI is more suited for generalization than CR.
-Additionally, MEI can be viewed as a classification task that (a) enables the use of more robust classification-based metrics and (b) a trivially parallelizable model across document spans, which gives a 25x speedup over a comparable coreference model, making MEI more suitable for longer narratives.
+Additionally, MEI can be viewed as a classification task that enables the use of intuitive metrics.
+A trivially parallelized variation (\modelname-S), gives a 25x speedup over a comparable CR model, making it more suitable for longer narratives.
 Unlike CR, the formulation of \taskname{} allows few-shot prompted LLMs to effectively compete with trained models.
 Our novel two-stage prompting and robust baseline methods empower top-performing LLMs like GPT-4 to achieve this.
 Our analysis indicates that this task holds promise for effectively evaluating the long-context referential capabilities of LLMs in an end-to-end manner.

+Potential applications of MEI include domains such as film and literature, where metadata about salient entities can be sourced from external databases like IMDb or SparkNotes.
+Additionally, MEI can be applied to the analysis of documents like of financial and legal reports, when the user is familiar with the relevant entities.
+Lastly, recent research~\cite{lin-zeldes-2024-gumsley} indicates that LLMs can assist or automate the extraction of salient entities, a direction we intend to explore in future work.